MSU Billings Catalog

 www.msubillings.edu/engagement

-In addition to the Center for Engagement Office, the Student Union provides space for MSU Billings Campus Store, Campus Dining Services, Stingers Bistro, ASMSU Billings, Housing and Residence Life, Wellness & Diversity Center, Jacket Pantry, Academic Support Center, Petro Theater, Student Activities Board, Montana 10, ROTC, and student organization offices.
+The Student Union is home to more than just the Center for Engagement.
+You’ll also find the MSU Billings Campus Store, Campus Dining Services, Stingers Bistro, ASMSU Billings, Housing and Residence Life, Wellness & Diversity Center, The Buzz Stop Pantry, Academic Support Center, Petro Theater, Student Activities Board, ROTC, and student organization offices—all under one roof and designed to support your campus experience.

 Student Organizations